 This course provides an overview of radiology and its role in the healthcare system.
 Principles, practices, and policies of healthcare organizations are explored.
-The legal, ethical, and professional standards related to radiology
+The legal, ethical, and professional standards related to radiology are examined.
+This course will include the basics of patient-care skills in the radiology department.

-RTE 1100 Radiology Physics 70 Hours, 5 Credits
+RTE 1100 Radiology Physics 70 hours, 5 credits RTE 1100 Lecture (30 hours, 3 credits)

-RTE 1100 Lecture (30 hours, 3 credits) RTE 1100L ab (40 hours, 2 credits)
+RTE 1100L Lab (40 hours, 2 credits)